mukarramali/mukarramali/README.md

 ## Things that Matter
 Last Edited on: 14th May, 23

-- Unit test shared components, modules and the crucial business logics
+- Your tests are your specs to design a piece of code, let it navigate your implementation
 - Keep a disaster recovery for everything you create
 - Avoid over engineering, not everything that looks cool needs to be picked up
-- Consider your code a product and your team devs as your clients, sell it with your code readability
+- Consider your code a product and your team devs as your clients, sell it with your code readability, maintainability